Deadlines and time frames are strongly enforced in the construction industry, at least when legal paperwork is concerned.

-States like Ohio also require the lender to record a notice of commencement before releasing funds to the contractor.
+Some states like Ohio require the lender to record a notice before releasing funds to the contractor.

 There are also states that require subcontractors to file a notice to inform the property owner or the general contractor that work has officially begun.
 Failure to record a notice may effectively invalidate a subcontractor’s lien rights.

 Keep in mind that the rules vary in every state, so make sure that you know the specific lien laws that govern your project.

 The Notice of Commencement is required depending on the state in which your project is located.

 The lien laws in the following states explicitly require the property owner or the general contractor to file a notice of commencement: Florida, Georgia, Iowa, Michigan, and Ohio.